 For example, the National Park Service’s highly regarded manuscript Confinement and Ethnicity: An Overview of World War II Japanese American Relocation Sites by Jeffery Burton, et al. (1999) states that Ellis Island was basically a detention center for German and Italian nationals awaiting their hearings and that most were transferred or released within 1 to 4 months. (p.
 380) Ellis Island performed many more functions during World War II, now reflected accurately on the Ellis Island Immigration Museum’s timeline, which indicates that 7000 thousand men, women and children of German, Japanese and Italian ancestry (including Enzo Pinza) were detained on Ellis Island, some for years.
 German immigrants were there awaiting hearings, awaiting transfer to other internment camps, awaiting deportation and departing for Germany to be repatriated and exchanged for Americans in Germany.

 Internees tried to continue life as well as possible despite their incarceration and the lack of control.
 One artistic inmate recounts the well-meaning Easter bunny’s ill-fated visit to the island.
 The facility is remembered by those who were there, including women and children, as one of the worst —bad food, bad medical care, overcrowding, lack of exercise and unhealthy conditions, including rats and urine-soaked mattresses.
+(3 Dec 1943, 30 May 1945, and 29 Mar 1946 reports on the facilities at Ellis Island, discuss the haste and confusion surrounding a mass deportation and the inadequacies of the facilities for long-term detention.)

 By the end of the war, six exchange voyages had departed from Ellis Island carrying approximately 2650 German immigrants and their American-born children back to Germany on Swedish vessels, MS Gripsholm and the MS Drottningholm.